carlrobertoh/CodeGPT/DESCRIPTION.md

 <!-- Plugin description -->

 CodeGPT is an AI-powered code assistant designed to help you with various programming activities.
 It's a powerful alternative to GitHub Copilot, AI Assistant, Codiumate, and other JetBrains plugins.

+## Code Assistant <sup><small>(new)</small></sup>

+Get multi-line edits based on your recent activity, open files and previous chat interactions.

+CodeGPT is the first JetBrains extension capable of suggesting modifications beyond the current cursor location.

+Learn more in our recent [blog post](https://codegpt.ee/blog/introducing-code-assistant).

 ## Highly Configurable